 Under Colorado law, all real property (land, buildings, improvements, etc) must be re-appraised every two years.
-This occurs in each odd-numbered year (2013, 2015, etc).
+This occurs in each odd-numbered year (2015, 2017, etc).
 The Assessment Division studies the prices of properties which sold during the 24-month period ending on June 30 of the year prior to the reappraisal.
-For example, 2015 values are based on properties which sold between July 1, 2012, and June 30, 2014.
+For example, new 2017 values will be based on properties which sold between July 1, 2014, and June 30, 2016.
 New values are set each year for personal property owned by businesses based on the information annually submitted by the taxpayers on personal property declarations.

 The Assessed Value (less any exempted amount) is next multiplied by the applicable Tax Rate.
 In Colorado, tax rates are expressed as a decimal fraction of a dollar for every one dollar of Assessed Value.
 Know as millage or mills, one mill is 1/1,000th of a dollar or $0.001 (1/10th of a penny).
 Millage greater than one mill is usually written as a whole number followed by three digits to the right of a decimal point.

-Also in 2015, the typical single family Denver home was valued at about $290,000.
+In 2017, the typical single family Denver home was valued at about $360,000.
 As a result, the property tax calculation for a typical residential owner was: